m4dz/talks/cozy-bootstrap-v3/index.md

 Point your browser to http://localhost:8082 and see Cozy Dev team saying _Hello_ to you 🚀

-You can now start tweaking the code in the `my-app/src` directory ans see the app rebuild automagically.
+You can now start tweaking the code in the `my-app/src` directory and see the app rebuild automagically.

 ---